Ebike Chains: Are They All the Same Size? Tips & Care

 Understanding how your chain works and the different components involved can help you make better riding choices, as well as aid in any situation where you might need a quick fix.

-Are Ebike Chains All the Same Size?
+Are All Electric Bike Chains the Same Size?

 The chain needs to be tight, but not too much that the first pedal motion will rip it off; on the other hand, make sure your chain is not too loose, otherwise it can easily get off its position, preventing you from using the bike.